We consult on our work with 6 independent statutory panels. Find out more about what each panel covers.

 Cost Benefit Analysis Panel

-The Cost Benefit Analysis Panel will be a new independent panel of experts established by the Financial Services and Markets Act 2023 (FSMA) to provide advice to the FCA in relation to cost-benefit analysis (CBA).
+The Cost Benefit Analysis Panel is a new independent panel of experts established by the Financial Services and Markets Act 2023 (FSMA) to provide advice to the FCA in relation to cost-benefit analysis (CBA).
 The FCA undertakes CBA in order to analyse and estimate, where possible, the likely impacts of a policy on different groups such as industry, consumers, markets and the FCA.
 As well as providing transparency to the public and our stakeholders that we are using our powers appropriately, undertaking CBA helps us to understand whether our proposed interventions are likely to be effective and are proportionate to the harm we are trying to address.

 Financial Services Consumer Panel